 On October 28, 2016, Goldman and Beekman entered into a Subscription Agreement with us and certain of our subsidiaries, pursuant to which Goldman and Beekman purchased 45,000 and 23,000 Opco Preferred Units, representing 66.2% and 33.8% of the total Opco Preferred Units outstanding for purchase prices of approximately \$44.4 million and \$22.7 million, respectively.
-The Opco Preferred Holders are entitled to (i) a "preferred return" at a rate of 10% per annum, compounded quarterly, on (a) the aggregate amount of capital contributions made, minus any prior distributions (the "unreturned preferred amount"), plus (b) any unpaid preferred returns for prior periods, and (ii) a "preferred target distribution" at a rate of 10% per annum on the unreturned preferred amount multiplied by (a) 40% for the calendar quarters ending March 31, 2019, June 30, 2019 and September 30, 2019, (b) 60% for each calendar quarter thereafter.
+The Opco Preferred Holders are entitled to (i) a "preferred return" at a rate of 10% per annum, compounded quarterly, on (a) the aggregate amount of capital contributions made, minus any prior distributions (the "unreturned preferred amount"), plus (b) any unpaid preferred returns for prior periods, and (ii) a "preferred target distribution" at a rate of 10% per annum on the unreturned preferred amount multiplied by (a) 40% for the calendar quarters ending March 31, 2019, June 30, 2019 and September 30, 2019, (b) 60% for each calendar quarters ending December 31, 2019, March 31, 2020, June 30, 2020 and September 30, 2020, and (c) 80% for each calendar quarter thereafter.
 The preferred target distribution proportionally adjusts the amount of capital contribution of each Opco Preferred Holder.
 Repayment in full or acceleration of the obligations under the GS/BIP Credit Facility will permit a majority of the Opco Preferred Holders to require us to purchase all Opco Preferred Units equal to the unreturned preferred amount plus any unpaid preferred returns (the "redemption amount").

-We intend to use the net proceeds from this offering, together with cash on hand and borrowings under the Term and Revolver Credit Facility, to redeem all of the shares of Opco Preferred Units held by Goldman and Beekman.
-As of June 30, 2019 and September 1, 2019, the redemption amount in the aggregate was \$84.2 million and \$86.1 million, respectively.
+We intend to use the net proceeds from this offering, together with cash on hand and borrowings under the GS/BIP Credit Facility, to redeem all of the shares of Opco Preferred Units held by Goldman and Beekman.
+As of June 30, 2019 and September 1, 2019, the redemption amount in the aggregate was \$84.2 million and \$85.7 million, respectively.
 For additional information relating to the Opco Preferred Units, see "Use of Proceeds" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Opco Preferred Units."